 We translate the latest scientific and medical evidence in order to inspire positive change in women.
-In addition, the organisation has become a leading entity for the provision of evidence-based women's health knowledge for the health industry.
+Jean Hailes has become a leader in producing and delivering evidence-based women's health knowledge to the health industry.

 Jean Hailes is regarded throughout Australia as a leader in women's healthcare.

 Our aim is to inspire confidence to create a healthier future for all women.